Parts of Car Interior and Their Functions Explained

 Emergency flasher parts in the interior of your car.

-An emergency flasher is a warning light that may be seen from a distance.
-They are activated when a driver presses the hazard light button or switch.
+An emergency flasher is a warning light that can be seen from a distance.
+It is activated when a driver presses the hazard light button or switch.

-These lights let other motorists know if you’re having a problem or if your automobile is parked in the middle of the road for some other reason.
+These lights let other motorists know if you’re having a problem or if your automobile is parked in the middle of the road for another reason.

 Storage Compartment or Glove Box

 The glove box is another term for the glove compartment.
-Originally, the compartment’s purpose was to hold driving gloves.
-Rarely is there a box on the vehicle’s floorboard in front of the driver.
+Originally, the compartment was designed to hold driving gloves.
+Rarely is there a box on the vehicle’s floorboard in front of the driver?

 Inflatable Safety Belts